 How long can I check out a book?

-Students can check out a book for FOUR Weeks.
-If you are not finished by the due date you can bring it back to renew it for another four weeks.
+Students can check out up to four books for four weeks.
+If you are not finished by the due date you can bring them back to renew them for another four weeks.

 How many books can I check out?